L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 L-1A Executives and managers Up to 7 years

-L-1B Employees with proprietary or specialized knowledge Up to 5 years
+L-1B Employees with specialized knowledge Up to 5 years

 Benefits of the L-1 Visa for Indian Nationals

-• Transfer senior leaders or specialized staff to U.S. operations.
+• Transfer senior leaders or specialized staff from India to U.S. operations with ease.

-• No quota or lottery system for L-1 applicants.
+• No quota or lottery system for L-1 applicants — unlike the H-1B program.

-• Spousal work authorization makes family relocation practical for Indian executives.
+• Family-friendly relocation: Spousal work authorization makes moving to the U.S. practical for Indian executives and their families.

-• Davies & Associates has guided hundreds of Indian companies and entrepreneurs from entity formation through visa issuance and post-approval compliance.
+• Proven expertise: Davies & Associates has guided hundreds of Indian companies and entrepreneurs from entity formation through visa issuance and post-approval compliance.

 Doing Business in the United States

-⚙️ The Process: How Davies & Associates Manages the L-1 Visa End-to-End
+⚙️ The L-1 Visa Process: How Davies & Associates Manages Your L1 Visa Case End-to-End

 We begin with a structured consultation to confirm eligibility under 8 CFR § 214.2(l)(1)(ii) and determine whether the petition will be filed for an executive/manager (L-1A) or a specialized-knowledge employee (L-1B).